GreenJamesDev/RsMapper/README.md

 Once installed, you'll never have to manually visit the download page again just to update the program!

 ### Self Repair
-RsMapper can redownload any settings files if they are missing.
+RsMapper can redownload Components.json if it's missing.

 ### More on the way!
 Many other features are planned including multiple wire colors and custom component packs.